Skip to main content

 The negotiation

 The initial offer at 560,000 euros was followed by a three-stage negotiation.
-The final agreement at 580,000 euros (6,824 euros/sqm) represented a 10% discount on the asking price, and a 30% discount compared to the per-sqm price of a standard apartment in the neighborhood.
+The final agreement at 580,000 euros (6,824 euros/sqm) represented a 10% discount on the asking price, and a 30% discount compared to the per-sqm price of a standard apartment in the neighbourhood.

 What this mission illustrates